Arranging a funeral or cremation in Oregon

-Veterans are entitled to certain benefits – namely a free cemetery plot, grave marker and US flag.
-A copy of the DD214 discharge papers are required to claim these benefits and you would need to contact the local VA office.
-In many cases the funeral director will assist you with this, or undertake it on your behalf.
+Veterans are entitled to certain benefits – a free cemetery plot, grave marker, and US flag.
+A copy of the DD214 discharge papers is required to claim these benefits, and you would need to contact the local VA office.
+In many cases, the funeral director will assist you with this or undertake it on your behalf.
 The VA cemeteries in Portland and Eagle Point have space for both casketed and cremated remains.
 The cemetery in Roseburg only has space for cremated remains.

 If a loved one needs to be transported back to a state or country of origin following their death in Oregon, you will need the services of a funeral director who can arrange funeral shipping for you.
 This generally needs a funeral professional who can coordinate arrangements at the place of death and wherever the body is being shipped to.

-The deceased had no life insurance – what do I do if I cannot afford a funeral?
+The deceased had no life insurance – what do I do if I cannot afford a funeral or cremation in Oregon?

 Who should I contact if I have a complaint about a funeral home in Oregon?

-Hopefully you will find the services of your funeral home more than adequate, as most funeral professionals are very dedicated in their vocation.
-Unfortunately though, it does sometimes happen that you may have a complaint or grievance with a funeral home and you do not manage to resolve it directly with the funeral director.
-In this case you should make your complaint in writing to the Oregon Mortuary and Cemetery Board who regulates and licenses funeral businesses in Oregon.
-They can be contacted at: 800 NE Oregon Street # 430 Portland OR 97232 Phone: (971) 673-1500
+Hopefully, you will find your funeral home services more than adequate, as most funeral professionals are very dedicated to their vocation.
+Unfortunately, it does sometimes happen that you may have a complaint or grievance with a funeral home, and you do not manage to resolve it directly with the funeral director.
+In this case, you should write your complaint to the Oregon Mortuary and Cemetery Board, which regulates and licenses funeral businesses in Oregon.
+They can be contacted at 800 NE Oregon Street # 430, Portland, OR 97232.
+Phone: (971) 673-1500

 Another useful consumer resource is the Oregon Cremation Alliance (an affiliate of the Funeral Consumers Alliance).